 - Read more: 5 Super Fun Playgrounds in Grove City

-Scioto Grove is the newest Metro Park in our area.
+Scioto Grove Metro Park is one of the newest Metro Parks in our area.
 This playground is really unique – it’s made nearly entirely out of rope!
 This is NOT a toddler friendly playground, though, so use caution!
 This playground is in the Arrowhead Picnic Area.
 Parking and restrooms are close by.

 - Related: 6 Columbus Area Parks for Toddlers

 - 400 W. Whittier Street, Columbus, OH 43215

 The Scioto Audubon Metro Park playground is in the Central Activities Area near the rock climbing wall and a water tower where you can climb to two observation decks.
 There are three play structures here and a shaded picnic area.
 Bathrooms are quite a distance away, in the Nature Center.

 - Cedar Ridge Area, 1775 Darby Creek Drive Galloway, OH 43119